 |Standing charge||22.33p per day||25.77p per day|

 |Monthly cost||£123 per month|

 Prices correct as of January 2019

 The sample quote above of £1,486 per year is one of the most expensive quotes we have received for a renewable supplier.
-Compare this price to suppliers such as Pure Planet (£926), Octopus Energy (£962) and Bulb (£1,109) and you can see choosing the Co-op could set you back hundreds of pounds more a year vs the UK's cheapest green suppliers.
+Compare this price to companies such as Pure Planet (£926), Octopus Energy (£962) and Bulb (£1,109) and you can see choosing the Co-op could set you back hundreds of pounds more a year versus the UK's cheapest green suppliers.

 For all your Co-op Energy enquiries, you can get in touch with the customer service team by phone, social media or by writing to them.

 Monday - Friday: 8am – 8pm

 Warwick, CV34 6DA

 Co-op Energy Login

 Customers of Co-operative Energy can access their bills and account online in the portal area accessible via the Co-op Energy website.
 To access your account, click the button below to be taken to the login page.